denispol/mass_decrypt_docs/README.md

 # Mass Decrypt

 Mass Decrypt is a command-line tool for batch decryption of Microsoft Office and PDF files in a specified directory on Windows systems.
+The creation, modification and last access times are preserved from the encrypted files in the decrypted files.

 ## Features